top of page

 SMALL GROUPS

-Beyond the grandeur of the full orchestra, Glenn Crytzer also leads versatile combos, ranging from intimate duos to vibrant octets, featuring musicians drawn from his acclaimed big band.
+Beyond the grandeur of the full orchestra, Glenn Crytzer also leads versatile combos, ranging from duos to octets, featuring musicians drawn from his orchestra.
 These smaller ensembles offer a focused exploration of small-group jazz and American Songbook classics from the 1920s, 1930s, and 1940s.
 This setting allows Glenn to delve deep into the rich breadth of the era's music, showcasing his mastery of diverse guitar styles pioneered by legends such as Charlie Christian, George Barnes, Eddie Lang, Eddie Durham, Oscar Moore, and Allan Reuss.

 While instrumentation is tailored to each specific performance, certain lineups are uniquely noteworthy.